 - Licensee – The owner/occupier allows entry of the plaintiff onto the property (i.e. a guest)

 - Trespasser – A person entering the owner/occupier’s property without consent

-If you have been injured on another person’s property or as a result of that person’s failure in maintaining the property, please contact the experienced attorneys at Prober & Raphael Injury Lawyers at (818) 466-1000 for a free consultation of your case.
+If you have been injured on another person’s property, please contact the experienced attorneys at Prober & Raphael Injury Lawyers at (818) 466-1000 for a free consultation.
 And remember, no attorneys fees are collected by our firm until your case is won!